EJP-ORION/OH-Surveillance-Codex/docs/2-the-collaboration-principle.rst

 -----

-The resources provided within this principle are meant to be generically applicable for surveillance purposes in all OH sectors, including those sectors that were not directly involved in the development process e.g. the environmental sector.
+The resources provided within this principle are meant to be generically applicable for surveillance purposes in all One Health sectors, including those sectors that were not directly involved in the development process e.g. the environmental sector.
 In addition they are meant to be applicable to all European countries, geographic areas and administrative levels.